-These parameters are optional and are used by bdr_pg_upgrade:
+These parameters are optional and are used by pgd node upgrade:

 - -p, --old-port Old cluster port number. - -s, --socketdir Directory to use for postmaster sockets during upgrade. - --check Specify to only perform checks and not modify clusters.

 Other parameters